Committee considers building inspector position

 Council members have looked at the position in the past.
 “We talked to some neighboring communities about a 28E sharing agreement for a building inspector,” Ron Hessenius, council member, stated.

-Using a 28E agreement, city partners would all contribute funds to the salary of the an individual rather than one community paying the full salary.
+Using a 28E agreement, city partners would all contribute funds to the salary of that individual rather than one community paying the full salary.

 “At that time there wasn’t any interest, but maybe we should check with those communities again,” he added.